UPPMAX/UPPMAX-documentation/docs/software/create_singularity_container_from_docker_pull.md

 ## Procedure

+???- question "Prefer a video?"

+    You can see the procedure below in the video [Create a Singularity container from `docker pull`](https://youtu.be/gFpRvEUpJZ4).

 The hardest part of this procedure may be to have Linux with Singularity installed on a computer where you have super-user rights.